 There are a lot of independent trainers that aren’t associated with particular gyms who advertise their services.
 So if you have a fitness background and are confident in your abilities you can find clients if you are willing to put in the work.

 The biggest hurdle with these jobs is that there is A LOT of competition.
-You are going to be up against other expats who’ve been doing the same thing for years though and already have a list of clients.
+You are going to be up against other ex-pats who’ve been doing the same thing for years though and already have a list of clients.
 That means you are going to have to steal those clients or find new ones.
-And new ones are either going to be other expats, who are usually already have another trainer or a tourist who’s down for a few months.
-If you find the later, you won’t have much luck in the low season.
+And new ones are either going to be other ex-pats, who usually already have another trainer or a tourist who’s down for a few months.
+If you find them later, you won’t have much luck in the low season.
 And of course, this depends on where you live.
 Phuket will be slow.
 Bangkok might have more options.
 The small islands will be tough.

 Because the salaries are pretty decent (much better than teaching), trainers can charge 1000-1500 baht (USD$28-45) per hour for private lessons.
 With wages like that, a lot of people want to work in this industry.